breeeak/chatfigures/README.md

 Chat Figures is a full-stack project, which uses the latest deep learning technology to solve the problem of scientific image understanding.

 At present, the project mainly includes the following functions:
-- **Compound figure separation** - Separating the compound figure into multiple sub-figures and extracting the corresponding labels
+- **[Compound figure separation](https://www.chatfigures.com/figure-separation/)** - Separating the compound figure into multiple sub-figures and extracting the corresponding labels
+- **[Interactive Measurement](https://www.chatfigures.com/interactive-measurement/)** - Recognizing scale bar and scale label to get real scale info.
+Meanwhile, a fine-tuned SAM model aimed at microscopy images is integrated to system for convenient measurement.

 You can try the online demo at [https://www.chatfigures.com](https://www.chatfigures.com).

 # Features
 Chat Figures utilizes **Django** as the backend framework, and **Vue3** as the front-end framework.
-The deep learning models are most based on **ultralytics**. if you want to try two-stage model, you can use **openmmlab**.
+The deep learning models are most based on **ultralytics**.

 ChatGPT API is also adopted in this project (under development).

 # Dataset
+For the compound figure dataset, please refer to [compound figure dataset](./datasets/compound_figure/readme.md)

-For the dataset, please refer to [dataset](./datasets/readme.md)
+For the scalebar dataset, please refer to [scale info dataset](./datasets/scalebar/readme.md)

 # Requirements
 - Python 3.7+